simatec/ioBroker.backitup/docs/en/backitup.md

 ## Mysql backup
 If activated, this separately adjustable backup is created with every ioBroker backup and is also deleted after the specified retention time has expired.
 FTP or CIFS are also valid for this backup if the other IoBroker backup types are set.<br><br>
-It is important that even if the mysql server is running on a remote system, the mysqldump must run on the ioBroker system. <br> For Linux systems, the installation command would be as follows: `sudo apt-get install mysql-client`
+It is important that even if the mysql server is running on a remote system, the mysqldump must run on the ioBroker system. <br> For Linux systems, the installation command would be as follows: `sudo apt-get install mysql-client` or under Debian `sudo apt-get install default-mysql-client`

 ## Redis backup
 If activated, this separately adjustable backup is created with every ioBroker backup and deleted after the specified retention period has expired.
 FTP or CIFS are also valid for this backup provided the other IoBroker backup types are set. <br>